 Medication-assisted therapies, opioid replacement therapies, methadone, and buprenorphine maintenance are many options for using medicine to recover from addiction.
 Over the past several years, the most popular choice has been, by far, Suboxone (buprenorphine-naloxone) maintenance.
 But, how long does Suboxone stay in your system?

-This question, while seemingly simple, is actually fairly complex.
-To figure out how long Suboxone lasts, we need to look at a variety of factors, including Suboxone’s half-life, what other medication a patient is taking, and how long Suboxone blocks opioids for.
+This question, while seemingly simple, is relatively tricky.
+To figure out how long it lasts, we need to look at various factors, including Suboxone’s half-life, what other medication a patient is taking, and how long Suboxone blocks opioids for.